Top 5 Hardest Tricks in Skateboarding

 To do a hardflip, your front foot should be in the middle of your board and pointed diagonally.
 This is the foot positioning for a kickflip.
 Your back foot goes in the middle of the tail, with the ball of your back foot putting pressure on the heel-side pocket of the tail, which is the foot positioning of the front shuv.

-The key to this trick is to pop hard, so your board becomes vertical enough where you can flick your front foot and do a kickflip.
+The key to this trick is to pop hard, so your board becomes vertical enough that you can flick your front foot and do a kickflip.

 3. Backside Tailslide